rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 Ok, but why didn't we see two jQuerys when we included `chosen-js`?

-Turns out, the Chosen jQuery plugin only works with browser globals, as described by [this issue on the chosen-js GitHub repository](https://github.com/harvesthq/chosen/issues/2215).
+The reason is that the Chosen jQuery plugin only works with browser globals, as described by [this issue on the chosen-js GitHub repository](https://github.com/harvesthq/chosen/issues/2215).
 It doesn't use a module loader pattern, so if we hadn't exported `jQuery` to global scope in the first place, it wouldn't have worked at all.
 In that case, we would have followed [this post that describes how to integrate Chosen with Webpack using the `imports-loader`](http://reactkungfu.com/2015/10/integrating-jquery-chosen-with-webpack-using-imports-loader/).

 When we import `chosen-js` in the `application.js` bundle, it attaches itself to the global `jQuery` instance we imported in `vendor.js`.
 When we then import `slick-carousel`, it subsequently imports `jQuery` again, which is represented by a separate "chunk" in Webpack.
 This new instance of `jQuery` clobbers the original instance in the global.
 Since the original instance is the one to which the Chosen plugin attached itself, no `$.fn.chosen` function appears in the browser.